Have questions about the FAFSA? Many of the most commonly asked questions are answered below.

 What are considered assets and what are not?

-Assets that must be reported include your current total balance of cash, savings, and checking accounts; college investing accounts; net worth of investments; a family farm or family business; real estate such as rental property, land, and summer homes.
+Assets that must be reported include your current total balance of cash, savings, and checking accounts; college investing accounts; net worth of investments; and real estate, such as rental property, land, and summer homes.
+As of the 2026-2027 FAFSA, a family farm, small family-owned business, and commercial fishing businesses are excluded from the FAFSA.

-Assets that are NOT reported include the value of your retirement accounts, the home you live in, personal possessions, pensions, and whole life insurance.
+Assets that are NOT reported include the value of your retirement accounts, the home you live in, a family farm, a small family-owned business (fewer than 100 full-time employees), a commercial fishing business, personal possessions, pensions, and whole life insurance.

 How do I get help if I have a question or need help completing my FAFSA?